-The example sentence about the sourdough bread provides support for the main idea, and then offers some explanation for how that example justifies the topic sentence ("you can always choose that bread for any sandwich.").
+See how the example provides support for the main point and then offers some explanation for how that example justifies the topic sentence?

-Now consider this as part of a larger paragraph.
+Now consider this as part of the larger paragraph:

 Saul's has a variety of sandwiches you can order if you are allergic to dairy.
 For example, the sourdough bread is dairy-free, so you can always choose that bread for any sandwich.
 You can also easily ask for the cook to not put cheese on any sandwich.
 This means that most sandwiches can be made dairy-free.
 Therefore, Saul's is still a good restaurant even for someone with a dairy allergy.